Nursing Homes

 During the COVID-19 pandemic, OIG has identified a spike in the number of reports alleging elder harm and neglect.
 Also, of great concern is the rise in the number of bad actors preying on Medicare and Medicaid beneficiaries during the public health crisis.
 In response, our Office of Investigations launched an initiative to raise awareness of fraud and abuse in elder care settings.
 Learn about Operation CARE.

 OIG annually publishes the top unimplemented recommendations that, in our agency's view, would most positively affect HHS programs in terms of cost savings, program effectiveness and efficiency, and public health and safety if implemented.
-Recommendations concerning nursing homes that were unimplemented as of October 2021 appear in the table below.
-Find all top unimplemented recommendations of 2021 here.
+Recommendations concerning nursing homes that were unimplemented as of December 2022 appear below.
+Find all top unimplemented recommendations of 2022 here.

 -